pslucas0212/Part-4-Preparing-for-VMWare-Integration/README.md

 ![Subnets page](/images/sat40.png)

 Next we will create a compute resource which allows Satellite to communicate with your vMware EXSi environemtn's vCenter.
 Before creating the compute resource, you will need to create a vCenter user with permissions.
-Read this article for details regarding the user id and premissions needed for Satellite to communicate to vCenter - [What user permissions/roles are required for the VMware vCenter user account to provision from Satellite 6.x?](https://access.redhat.com/solutions/1339483).
+Read this article for details regarding the user premissions needed for Satellite to communicate to vCenter - [What user permissions/roles are required for the VMware vCenter user account to provision from Satellite 6.x?](https://access.redhat.com/solutions/1339483).

 After you've completed creating your vCenter user id and password, we will create the compute resource from the Satellite console.
-Make sure that you have selected Operations Department for the organization and moline for the location.
 Using the navigation bar on the left of the Satellite console, click Infrastructure -> Compute Resources.

 ![Infrastructure -> Compute Resources](/images/sat41.png)

 On the Compute Resources page, click the blue Create Compute Resources button.
+Make sure that you have selected Operations Department for the organization and moline for the location.

 ![Compute Resources - Create Compute Resources](/images/sat42.png)